Resortlife Maldives

 Maldives language

-The official language is Dhivehi, written in the right-to-left Thaana script.
+Dhivehi (Maldivian) is the official language of the Maldives, written in the right-to-left Thaana script.
 But the practical answer most travellers want: English is widely spokenacross tourism and Malé, so there's no language barrier at a resort.

 Where is the Maldives →Things to do